 How to Apply

-Interested candidates who meet the program’s eligibility requirements can apply online between July 1 and October 31 on an annual basis.
+Due to the pandemic, the IAF in India program is not accepting applications for the 2023–24 fellowship year.
+Interested candidates who meet the program’s eligibility requirements can apply online between July 1 and October 31, 2023.

 Affiliations at the time of award